takatoh/inputscriptparser/README.md

 ### Command

-The `command` consists of Latin uppercase letters, digits, and `-`; and must begin with a uppercase letter.
+The `command` consists of latin uppercase letters, digits, and `-`; and must begin with a uppercase letter.

 ### Argument values